 6. The tenant is responsible for any damage to the (rented) property.
 Frequently, landlords word rental contracts in such a way that they make tenants responsible for any and all damages to the property.
 Such a clause is – you guessed it – null and void.
 Tenants are responsible of paying for the normal wear and tear.
 Landlords must pay for repairs and maintenance that allow the property to be apt for dwelling purposes as per art.
 21 LAU.

 7. In the event of a sale, the tenant must leave.
 Another common mistake is to word a rental contract in such a way that if the property is sold whilst it is being rented out as a permanent abode, the tenant must leave the property (with his family).
 This again is null and void.
 Although following the amendments to Spain’s Lease Act in 2013 there are legal reasons which allow a landlord to bypass the three-year rule and kick out his tenant ahead of time, a sale is not one of them.
-The new buyer will be forced to respect the outstanding tenancy agreement until it ends (the full three years).
+The new buyer will be forced to respect the outstanding tenancy agreement until it ends (the full three years) providing the tenancy agreement is lodged at the Land Registry.
 This may lead to complicated legal situations with multiple ramifications which exceed the purpose of this article.
 Legal advice should be taken.

 Hiring a seasoned lawyer, in my experience, pays for itself on all the money you stand to save on avoiding the most common pitfalls on signing a rental agreement in Spain.

 You should hire a lawyer from the onset, particularly if you are a foreigner in Spain, before you commit yourself signing on the dotted line of a tenancy agreement.
 All agreements should be put in writing and worded into the rental contract.
 Quite often these contracts are flawed or have clauses which are null and void as templates are frequently used which tend to perpetuate errors.